jutge-org/jutge-cli/README.md

 This is a command line interface for the Jutge platform.

-WARNING: This is pre-alpha software, expect a rough experience.
+WARNING: This is beta software, don't expect an optimal experience!

-Eventually, it will allow you to download problems, submit solutions, and check your progress, and in general perform operations in the Jutge.org platform.

 ## Installation